 Residency of Progressive Care Nursing

-When you join Cone Health’s Residency of Progressive Nursing Care, you begin your career by caring for patients who face a high risk of needing more intensive care.
-You’ll continue your education and gain hands-on clinical experience that prepares you to work in a step-down or progressive care department.
+When you join Cone Health’s Residency of Progressive Care Nursing, you will begin your career caring for patients who face a high risk of needing more intensive care.
+You will continue your education and gain hands-on clinical experience that prepares you to work in a wide-range of departments and settings.

 What You’ll Learn

-Learn how to monitor patients and recognize signs of instability, and build competency in the full spectrum of technologies and therapies used in modern progressive and step-down care settings.
+Learn how to monitor patients and recognize signs of instability, and build competency in the full spectrum of technologies and therapies used in modern progressive care settings.

 What To Expect

-As a new graduate registered nurse in the Residency of Progressive Nursing Care, you’ll participate in:
+As a new graduate registered nurse in the Residency of Progressive Care Nursing, you will participate in:

 - An advanced cardiac life support (ACLS) course and certification

-- Medical simulation scenarios in our patient simulation lab
+- Medical and Surgical simulation scenarios in our patient simulation lab

-- Direct hire and orientation to one of the levels of care areas of progressive care/intermediate care departments at The Moses H. Cone Memorial Hospital, Wesley Long Community Hospital.
+- Hire to one of the progressive care departments at Alamance Regional Medical Center, The Moses H. Cone Memorial Hospital, Wesley Long Community Hospital.
 Some of the Progressive care unit include:

 After completing the 14 week orientation in the Residency of Progressive Care Nursing, the professional development classes will start.
 You will continue your learning with paid monthly workshops and time away from the hospital engaging in fun and rejuvenating activities with fellow new grad nurses and a mentor leader.